realworldocaml/book/en/runtime-memory-layout.md

 The type declaration `t` doesn't take up any memory at runtime, but the subsequent `let` binding allocates a new block of memory with two words of available space.
-One word holds the `foo` field and the second word holds the `bar` field.
+One word holds the `foo` field and the other word holds the `bar` field.
 The OCaml compiler translates such an expression into an explicit allocation for the block from OCaml's runtime system.